 1 Tbsp, divided

 2 Tbsp, minced

-- Sprinkle both sides of scallops with chili powder, salt, and black pepper.
+- Sprinkle both sides of the scallops with the chili powder, salt, and black pepper.

-- Melt 11⁄2 teaspoons butter in a large nonstick skillet coated with cooking spray over medium-high heat.
-Add half of scallops; cook 3 minutes on each side or until done.
-Remove scallops from pan; keep warm.
-Repeat procedure with remaining butter and scallops.
+- Melt 1 1⁄2 teaspoons of butter in a large nonstick skillet coated with cooking spray over medium-high heat.
+Add half of the scallops; cook for 3 minutes on each side or until done.
+Remove the scallops from the pan; keep warm.
+Repeat this procedure with the remaining butter and scallops.

-- Add water, jalapeño pepper and lime juice to pan; cook 1 minute, scraping bottom and sides of pan to loosen browned bits.
-Spoon sauce over scallops; sprinkle with cilantro.
-Yield: 4 servings (serving size: 3 ounces scallops and about 2 tablespoons sauce).
+- Add the water, jalapeño, and lime juice to the pan; cook for 1 minute, scraping the bottom and sides of pan to loosen the browned bits.
+Spoon the sauce over the scallops; sprinkle with the cilantro.

 - Serving size: 3 ounces of scallops and about 2 tablespoons of sauce.